maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom/spec/initializing.md

 cargo maelstrom --init
 ```

+This will create a `maelstrom-test.toml` file, unless one already exists, then
+exit.
 The resulting `maelstrom-test.toml` will match the default configuration.
-It
-will also include some commented-out examples that may be useful.
+It will also include some commented-out examples that may be useful.